 We’re pleased to offer a series of case studies which schools and colleges have agreed we should make accessible.
-They’re a means of showing how some of the good schools and colleges in the country are responding to the revised statutory duty to secure access to independent careers guidance, to meet the DfE’s Statutory Guidance requirements and to ensure their provision is of the highest quality.
+They’re a means of showing how some of the good schools and colleges in the country are responding to the revised Statutory Duty to secure access to independent careers guidance, to meet the DfE’s Statutory Guidance requirements and to ensure their provision is of the highest quality.

 Before reading the case studies, it’s worth reminding ourselves what the OECD definition of ‘careers guidance’ covers, as this is referred to by the Department for Education in its guidance on what the statutory duty includes:

 “Career guidance refers to services and activities intended to assist individuals, of any age and at any point throughout their lives, to make educational, training and occupational choices and to manage their careers.

 The activities may take place on an individual or group basis, and may be face-to-face or at a distance (including helplines and web-based services).”